-To work around this sshd daemon limitation, use the zProperty zSshConcurrentSessions to control the number of connections created by zencommand to the remote device:
+To work around this sshd daemon limitation, use the configuration property zSshConcurrentSessions to control the number of connections created by zencommand to the remote device:

-- 1. Navigate to the device or device class in the Zenoss interface. - 2 .
-If applying changes to a device, click the page menu, and then select More ightarrow zProperties.
+- 1. Navigate to the device or device class in the Zenoss interface. - If applying changes to a device class: